Visitor restrictions put in place at HSHS Holy Family Hospital have been updated due to a decline in COVID-19 numbers in our region.

 Approved visitors/support persons must be over the age of 18 unless they are parents of a child receiving care.

-Visitor guidelines are subject to change at any time to address the health needs of our communities.
-By putting these guidelines in place, St. Francis Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.
+These guidelines are subject to change at any time to address the health needs of our communities.
+By putting these guidelines in place, Holy Family Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.